-For Junior School students, one will be kept in the unlocked designated cupboard in the Junior School Office When Junior School students are leaving the Junior School area (i.e. for lunch, for sports fixtures and for trips), the medicine must go with the student - overseen by the appropriate member of staff (i.e. the Trip Leader will collect the medicines before the trip and return them at the earliest opportunity).
+For Junior School students, their own Adrenaline Auto-Injector will be kept in the unlocked designated cupboard in the Junior School Office.
+When Junior School students are leaving the Junior School area (i.e. for sports fixtures and for trips), the medicine must go with the student - overseen by the appropriate member of staff (i.e. the Trip Leader will collect the medicines before the trip and return them at the earliest opportunity).

-For senior school students, in some cases a spare medicine set is held in the nurse's room.
-However, we do encourage senior school students to always carry both with them at all times.
+For Senior School students, in some cases a spare medicine set is held on the emergency medication wall, outside the Medical Department.
+However, we do encourage Senior School students to carry both with them at all times.
 This will be discussed and agreed with the student and parent/guardian and documented accordingly.